-Label Description Scheduler Mode Two scheduling modes are available: Strict Priority or Weighted Queue Shaper Enable Check to enable queue shaper for individual switch ports Configures the rate of each queue shaper.
-The default value is Queue Shaper Rate 500 .
-This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
+Label Description Scheduler Mode Two scheduling modes are available: Strict Priority or Weighted Queue Shaper Check to enable queue shaper for individual switch ports Enable Configures the rate of each queue shaper.
+The default value is Queue Shaper Rate 500.
+This value is restricted to 100 to 1000000 when the Unit is kbps, and it is restricted to 1 to 3300 when the Unit is Mbps.
 Configures the rate of each queue shaper.
 The default value is Queues Shaper Unit 500 .
-This value is restricted to 100 to 1000000 when the Unit " is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
-0 0 kbps, and it is restricted to 1 to 3300 when the Onit is Mbps .
-Queue Shaper Excess Allows the queue to use excess bandwidth Configures the weight of each queue.
+This value is restricted to 100 to 1000000 when the Unit " is kbps, and it is restricted to 1 to 3300 when the Unit is Mbps.
+Queue Shaper Allows the gueve to use everes bendwidth Excess Allows the queue to use excess bandwidth Queue Scheduler Configures the weight of each queue.
 The default value is 17.
-Queue Scheduler This value is restricted to 1 to 100.
+This value is restricted to 1 to 100.
 This parameter is only shown if Weight Scheduler Mode is set to Weighted.

 Queue Scheduler Shows the weight of the queue in percentage.
 This parameter is Percent only shown if Scheduler Mode is set to Weighted .
 Port Shaper Enable Check to enable port shaper for individual switch ports Configures the rate of each port shaper.
-The default value is 500.
+The default value is 500 .
 Port Shaper Rate This value is restricted to 100 to 1000000 when the Unit is kbps , and it is restricted to 1 to 3300 when the Unit is Mbps .
-Dout Change Unit Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
+Part Change Unit Configures the unit of measurement for each port shaper rate as Port Shaper Unit kbps or Mbps.
 The default value is kbps.